Columbus police being investigated after online backlash from sexual misconduct call

 @taijuannichole

-This article originally appeared on The Columbus Dispatch: Columbus police receive backlash from video of sexual misconduct call
+This article originally appeared on Cincinnati Enquirer: Columbus police receive backlash from video of sexual misconduct call